Rotator cuff tear: Symptoms and effective treatment of a rotator cuff tear

 Subscapularis

-Together, they ensure the stability and mobility of the shoulder—particularly when lifting and rotating the arm.
+Together, they ensure the stability and mobility of the shoulder—especially when lifting and rotating the arm.
 In a rotator cuff tear , one or more of these tendons tear—either partially ( partial tear ) or completely ( complete damage ).
-Ruptures of the tendons of the supraspinatus and infraspinatus muscles are most common, followed by the subscapularis muscle, and least commonly, the teres minor muscle.
+Ruptures of the tendons of the supraspinatus and infraspinatus muscles are most common, followed by the subscapularis muscle, and least frequently, the teres minor muscle.

 Causes: How does a rotator cuff tear occur?